brandefenseinternshipteam/cyber-security-glossary/glossary.md

 **Example Usage:**
 The attacker injected custom shellcode into the target system by exploiting a buffer overflow vulnerability.
 When executed, the shellcode created a reverse shell, granting the attacker command line access to the server.

+### Sniffing
+**Definition:**
+Sniffing is the act of capturing and analyzing network traffic to monitor data transmission, often for malicious purposes such as stealing credentials.

+**Example Usage:**
+The attacker used a packet sniffing tool to intercept login credentials from unencrypted network traffic.

 ### Stealer Logs
 **Definition:**
 Stealer logs are records generated by information-stealing malware, containing harvested data such as login credentials, browser cookies, and autofill information.
 These logs are often sold on underground markets.

 **Example Usage:**
 The breach was traced back to stealer logs that exposed employee credentials, leading to unauthorized access.

+### STIX/TAXII
+**Definition:**
+STIX (Structured Threat Information Expression) and TAXII (Trusted Automated eXchange of Indicator Information) are standards that enable structured and automated sharing of cyber threat intelligence.

+**Example Usage:**
+The organization shared threat intelligence with its partners using STIX and TAXII protocols.

 ### Strategic CTI
 **Definition:**